CLASSIC PAPUA NEW GUINEA BIRDING TOUR: DETAILED ITINERARY

 Papua New Guinea (New Britain): Day 1 The extension begins with a morning flight from Port Moresby in ‘mainland’ Papua New Guinea to the small town of Hoskins on the island of New Britain for a four nights stay at nearby Kimbe Bay.
 Later we will begin our exploration of this interesting island with its many special birds.

-We will also travel by boat out to one of the small offshore islands to look for the spectacular Nicobar Pigeon, Beach Kingfisher, Mangrove Golden Whistler and two small-island ‘tramp’ species, Island Monarch and the lovely Sclater’s Myzomela.
+We will also travel by boat out to one of the small offshore islands to look for the spectacular, small-island-specialist Nicobar Pigeon, Beach Kingfisher, Mangrove Golden Whistler and two small-island ‘tramp’ species, Island Monarch and the lovely Sclater’s Myzomela.

-White-bellied Sea-Eagles loaf around the islands and we should also find Lesser (and perhaps Greater) Frigatebirds, Brown Booby, Pacific Reef Heron, Eastern Osprey, Greater Crested, Black-naped and perhaps Common Terns, and Black Noddy.
-(Visits in August/September may also turn up migrant shorebirds such as Pacific Golden Plover, Whimbrel, Grey-tailed Tattler and Ruddy Turnstone.)
-Even the little-known Beck’s Petrel and Heinroth’s Shearwater have been seen on rare occasions in the bay.
+White-bellied Sea Eagles loaf around the islands and we should also find Lesser (and perhaps Great) Frigatebirds, Brown Booby, Pacific Reef Heron, Osprey, Greater Crested, Black-naped and perhaps Common Terns, and Black Noddy.
+(Visits in August/September may also turn up migrant shorebirds such as Pacific Golden Plover, Eurasian Whimbrel, Grey-tailed Tattler and Ruddy Turnstone.)
+Even the little-known Heinroth’s Shearwater and Beck’s Petrel have been seen on rare occasions in the bay.

 Papua New Guinea (New Britain): Day 5 Today we will take a morning flight back to Port Moresby, where the tour ends.